Lisp - List Processing (or Lots of Irritating Superfluous Parenthesis)

 This checks if two objects of the same class are equal.
 This behaves just

-except that two objects of the same class with the same
+like EQ except that two objects of the same class with the same

 value are considered equal.